kormax/apple-vas/README.md

 # Personal notes

-- During protocol analysis, following vulnerabilities have been found:
 - Protocol lacks nonces, therefore there is no way for a reader to verify that the response provided was actually generated during this communication session.
   An attacker, provided that they have temporary access to victim's device, can farm cryptograms in advance after changing devie time to a particular date.
 After that, they can use farmed cryptograms at a particular time.
-Although an access to device could be considered an unbeatable problem anyway, as you can extract a pass file or even share it.
+Although I would argue that physical access to device is a game over anyway, as you can extract a pass file or even share it, so security might not have been a first priority.
 - Timestamp-based verification is a tale about compromises.
 You can reduce allowed timestamp diff between a reader and phone, but this could cause false negatives.
   On the other hand, making a diff larger or non-existant makes the possible attack easier.
 There is a big chance that some real certified readers don't verify the timestamp at all to reduce false positives;
 - Google Smart Tap seems to have better security.
 It uses a static key for reader authentication, a secure channel is established afterwards using a per-session unique ECDH keys, plus the request is nonced.
-- Due to beforementioned reason we can assume that encryption was also added as a way of preventing the reverse-engineering as an afterthought (which didn't help in the end).
+- Due to beforementioned reasons we can assume that encryption was also added as a way of preventing the reverse-engineering as an afterthought (which didn't help in the end).

 # References